 Plan to Stay in Business

 Business continuity planning must account for all hazards (both man-made and natural disasters).
-Plan in advance to manage any emergency situation.
-Assess the situation, use common sense and available resources to take care of yourself, your co-workers, and your business’s recovery.
+Plan to manage any emergency.
+Assess the situation and use common sense and resources to take care of yourself, your co-workers, and your business’s recovery.
 Carefully evaluate internal and external operations to determine which staff members, materials, procedures, and equipment are absolutely necessary to keep the business operating.

 For more information on devising a business emergency plan, please visit ready.gov/business.